Ares-Developers/Ares-docs/restored/spotlights.rst

 no longer occurs so spotlights can now be used.

 If an object with a spotlight cloaked, the spotlight was removed and would not reappear once the object uncloaked.
-This doesn't happen any more.
+This doesn't happen anymore.
 The spotlight will be invisible while the object is cloaked, deactivated, being warped out, or burrowed, though.